 Violation of Probation

 A criminal conviction may lead to probation instead of jail time.
-Probation is a period of time when you are given a chance to show you can obey the law and not get into any more trouble.
-You may receive probation instead of jail time for lesser crimes such as shoplifting or drunk driving.
-The specific terms of probation vary depending on the offense and decisions made by the prosecutor and judge.
+Probation is generally considered an alternative to jail.
+Probation is a period of time when you are supervised and ordered to follow a set of terms and conditions called an Order of Probation.
+You must prove you can follow the Order of Probation and not get into any more trouble in order to avoid going to jail or suffering other consequences.
+Probation is often given instead of jail time or following jail time for many crimes including felonies and misdemeanors such as drunk driving and domestic violence.
+The specific terms of probation vary depending on the offense and the Defendant’s history.
+The Judge can basically impose any term that they feel is reasonably related to the case.

 - Living in a specified location